zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 ### Advandced path notation

-immutad●t 1.0 comes with an improved path notation, allowing to iterate over arrays and objects, check out [Path notation documentation](./PATH_NOTATION.md) for more information.
+immutad●t 1.0 comes with an improved path notation, allowing to iterate over arrays and objects, check out the [path notation documentation](./PATH_NOTATION.md) for more information.

 You might be able to rewrite some of your code like this: